10 Reasons to Join

 - Who will win the m-wallet wars, and is there really a future for m-wallets?

 Several of our Forums have become sector-specific, especially for transport ticketing and payment, for University and College smart campus schemes, and for the FinTech market.
 The newest Forum, IoTA, addresses the huge emerging opportunities relating to the little-understood Internet of Things.
+We constantly modify the scopes of our Forums to accommodate the ever-changing smart reality.

-Annual membership fees, which have not risen for several years, can be as low as £1,100 - for 4 full-day attendances and a wide range of other useful services - which makes £950+ for a one-day public conference look pretty expensive.
+Annual membership fees, which have not risen for several years, can be as low as £1,100 - for 4 fullday attendances and a wide range of other useful services - which makes £1,000+ for a one-day public conference look pretty expensive.
 Can you afford not to be part of this influential group at the heart of these fast-moving and volatile technologies so vital in the new e- and m-worlds?